Quantitative Photoemission Predictions of Semiconducting Photocathodes from Many-Body Ab Initio Theory: Methods

 The KS Hamiltonian

 includes the single-particle kinetic energy operator $\hat{t}$ and an effective potential $\hat{v}^{\text{eff}}$, which consists of the external potential ($\hat{v}^{\text{ext}}$), accounting for the electron-nuclear attraction, the Hartree potential ($\hat{v}^{\text{H}}$), capturing the classical repulsion experienced by an electron in a negative charge distribution, and the exchange-correlation (xc) potential ($\hat{v}^{\text{xc}}$), embedding electronic interactions beyond the classical picture.
 Since the exact form of $\hat{v}^{\text{xc}}$ is unknown, it must be approximated.
 The quality of this approximation ultimately determines the accuracy of the resulting electronic structure.
 While semi-local functionals are known to dramatically underestimate the fundamental gap of solids even by a factor of 2, hybrid functionals mitigate this issue but at substantially higher computational costs~\cite{sass-cocc21es}, which become unaffordable for large and complex systems or for screening an extended configurational space.
-Meta-GGA functionals~\cite{sun+15prl} represent a reasonable compromise between accuracy and computational costs, even for photocathode materials~\cite{sass-cocc21es,schi+22prm}.
+The meta-generalized gradient approximation (meta-GGA), as implemented in the r$^2$SCAN functional~\cite{sun+15prl}, represents a reasonable compromise between accuracy and computational costs, especially for photocathode materials~\cite{sass-cocc21es,schi+22prm}.
 However, the numerical instabilities that are still present in many implementations require special care in high-throughput applications~\cite{sass-cocc24npjcm,schi+24ats}.

 The $GW$ approximation~\cite{hedi65:physrev} is the state-of-the-art method to calculate the electronic structure of solids, overcoming the infamous ``band-gap problem'' of DFT~\cite{rein18wircms}.
 In the perturbative $G_0W_0$ approach, the electronic self-energy is calculated as